Feglawy/Assignment-Library-website/README.md

 6. install the requirements
    - `pip install -r ./requirements.txt`
 7. add the variables to the .env file see `.evn-example` file

    1. create a `.env` file then add your variables
    2. if you added on and used it in the project add the variable you used to the `.env-example` file to let us know

 8. run the server

 - `python manage.py runserver`

+9. run the server on any local device

+- `python manage.py runsever 0.0.0.0:8000`

+if there was any firewall problems allow the port 8000 by adding the rule in the firewall settings

 ### phase 1 html